 |

-The fee for our clay classes includes Georgies classroom clay, use of Georgies glazes on your work, studio time to practice between class sessions (when there is not another class using the studio space), and firing your classroom work.
-Other clays and glazes are not included in the class fee.
-You'll have to purchase those on your own if you wish to use them.
-Cone 06 lowfire clays are NOT allowed in our classroom area for any reason.
+The fee for our clay classes includes Georgies classroom clay, use of Georgies glazes on your projects, 5 hours of open studio time to practice between class sessions (during store hours and when another class is not using the studio space), and firing your classroom work.
+Cone 06 LOWFIRE CLAYS are NOT ALLOWED in our classroom area for any reason.
+No other clay/glaze is allowed in the classroom we provide everything.

 |